elifesciences/sciencebeam-gym/doc/tools.md

 one wouldn't usually find bounding boxes related to the rendered PDF in it.
 Instead, it will link to graphic elements containing the figure image.

+The JSON file aims to follow the [format of the COCO dataset](https://cocodataset.org/#format-data).

 This command helps to determine the bounding boxes based on the linked graphic elements.

 ```bash